 Our school clinic is staffed each day by two wonderful women!
 Maureen Duru is a Registered Nurse with a Bachelor of Science in Nursing and also a Certified Rehabilitation Registered Nurse.
-Mrs. Duru has 10 1/2 years of nursing experience.
-Mrs. Duru works in our school clinic Mondays, Wednesdays and every other Tuesday.
+Mrs. Duru has 12 years of nursing experience.
+Mrs. Duru works in our school clinic on Mondays, Wednesdays, and every other Tuesday.

-The role of school nurse is to provide health and nursing services for students in grades Pre K-8.
-The goal of the nurse's office is to support the educational process by promoting optimum wellness, monitoring students' immunization status and working closely with parents/guardians, teachers and administrators; assess and evaluate the health needs of students; and to accommodate students with specific health concerns.
+The role of our school nurse is to provide health and nursing services for students in grades Pre K-8.
+The goal of the nurse's office is to support the educational process by promoting optimum wellness, monitoring students' immunization status and working closely with parents/guardians, teachers, and administrators; assessing and evaluating the health needs of students, and accommodating students with specific health concerns.

 The clinic hours are 7:45 am - 3:45 pm. each school day.